JustCode65/cse15l-lab-reports/lab2.md

       * `int count`: The number of strings the user has inputted so far.
       * `String input`: string used to grab user's inputted string.
 It is later combined with other strings to make string s.
       * `String[] parameters`: used to grab the user's input.
 Note: any spaces in the input have been replaced with `+`.
-      * `URI url`: the url that is used from the user`s input on the website.
+      * `URI url`: the url that is used from the user's input on the website.
       * `+`: these are the chars that the url uses to replace an illegal char `' '`.
       * `' '`: we are trying to replace the `+` chars with `' '`, so that we can accurately return the user's string.